GorkemSahin/mobile-movies-browser/README.md

 # Notes
  I started developing it as an Expo app but had to eject later on because the react-native-video dependency, which was required for this assignment, was incompatible with Expo.
 I did not add the environment config file with the API key to .gitignore because it was a private repo anyway.

-## About the last commit after I handed over the assignment...
-Initially I was in a hurry to complete the task and I did a lot of stuff I disliked.
-Especially the way I handled app state management for movies and how I fetched different categories were haunting me during my sleep.
-After two weeks I had some free time so I decided to give it an overhaul to improve the overall quality of code.